Hengyu15/IEProj_watergrandpa/wp-content/plugins/quiz-maker/README.txt

 * [Leaderboards](https://quiz-plugin.com/leaderboard/)

-It's your chance to add unlimited quizzes, exams, tests with beautiful Quiz Maker plugin.
+It's your chance to add unlimited quizzes, exams, tests with the best quiz plugin for WordPress.
 Don't forget, in case of any problems, questions or suggestions feel free to contact us via [FREE SUPPORT FORUM](https://wordpress.org/support/plugin/quiz-maker/).